-In the Matter of Daryll Lacerna (the "Agent")
+In the Matter of Abhiram Kurupati (the "Agent")

 DECISION

 OF

-The Life Insurance Council
+The General Insurance Council

 (the "Council")

-This case involved an allegation pursuant to s.
+This case involved an alleged violation of s.
 481(2) of the Act.
-Specifically, it is alleged that the Agent failed or refused to provide information and documentation requested by the AIC through a Demand for Information (the "Demand").
-In so doing, it is alleged that the Agent contravened a provision of the Act as contemplated in s.
+Specifically, it is alleged that the Agent failed or refused to provide information and documentation requested by the AIC through a formal Demand for Information (the "Demand").
+In so doing, it is alleged that the Agent contravened a provision of the Act under section 481(2) and has subsequently violated s.
 480(1)(b).